micmejia/bible-dump/AMPC/Matthew/Matt 9.md

-For which is easier: to say, Your sins are forgiven _and_ the [^d]penalty remitted, or to say, Get up and walk?
+For which is easier: to say, Your sins are forgiven _and_ the penalty remitted, or to say, Get up and walk?